Brakes & Wheels

 As already mentioned, there was a slight dilemma when it came to the spare tire once Brembo came in to play: it would now never fit over the larger calipers.
 Sure, if I ever got a flat in one of the front tires, I could go through the hassle of swapping a rear tire to the front while putting the "donut" on the back, but that just wasn't on my list of preferred options.
 Ford, and many other auto-makers actually had a different idea that has become quite common over the last several years: an inflator kit in lieu of a spare tire.

 For a Mustang, it's a no-brainer: the Shelby inflator kit (formerly sold by Ford Racing as M-19543-C) also known as the ContiComfortKit.
 The kit actually has its roots in the Ford GT program, but has since migrated in one form or another to many other vehicles.
-It is easily pieced together through any Ford dealer, as well as the TireRack, and not only fits perfectly in the spare tire well, it frees up a bunch of space for even more storage.
+It is easily pieced together through any Ford dealer, as well as the TireRack, and not only fits perfectly in the spare tire well, it frees up a bunch of space for even more storage (shown in thumbnail).

 I've never actually been a real big fan of the "Fix-a-Flat" goo, but I went out on a limb as assumed this stuff would be of a higher quality if I ever needed it.
 Besides, it was preferred to the idea of calling a tow truck.
 As a bonus, the kit also includes a portable air compressor that you can power through any aux power outlet.
-For a complete breakdown of the part numbers, including a diagram, click on the picture below!
+If this appeals to you, a parts list is already put together to make it even easier to round up!

 On an unfortunate note, the kit weighs in at just a few pounds - right in a location that is exactly where you don't want to REMOVE weight.
 In any case, I have seen some pretty bizarre options for guys that chose to completely toss the spare tire in the interest of "lightening the load".
 Personally though, I'd never want to be without any way to add air or temporarily fix a puncture.